Opening Up Your Heart To Overcome Unconscious Bias

 These are “the immediate, automatic associations that tumble out before we’ve even had time to think.”
 (Malcolm Gladwell, in Blink: The Power of Thinking Without Thinking).
 Without scrutiny, they remain blind spots that impact society without our conscious awareness.

-The term implicit bias was first used in 1995 by psychologists Mahzarin Banaji and Anthony Greenwald, who proposed that social behavior is largely influenced by unconscious associations and judgments (Greenwald & Banaji, 1995).
+The term implicit bias was first used in 1995 by psychologists Mahzarin Banaji and Anthony Greenwald, who proposed that social behavior is primarily influenced by unconscious associations and judgments (Greenwald & Banaji, 1995).
 So, it is these unconscious associations and judgments that impact our actions that are the basis of unconscious bias.

 “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”